Chart Color Schemes

 Tolland features high concentrations of group households, with a fairly typical median household size

-Family households comprise 66.7% of all households, including 24.5% couples with children, 24.8% couples without children, and 15.9% single parent families.
-Non-family households make up the remaining 33.3%, with lone person households at 29.2% and group households comprising 3.9%.
-The median household size is 2.5 people, which matches the average for the Rest of NSW.
+Family households account for 66.7% of all households, including 24.5% couples with children, 24.8% couples without children, and 15.9% single parent families.
+Non-family households constitute the remaining 33.3%, with lone person households at 29.2% and group households comprising 3.9%.
+The median household size is 2.5 people, aligning with the Rest of NSW average.

 Frequently Asked Questions - Households